fabienfrfr/tptt/README.md

 ## Features

 - **Flexible Attention Injection**: Seamlessly wrap and augment standard Transformer attention layers with linearized attention variants for latent memory.
-- **Support for GLA and Delta Rule**: Includes implementations of Gated Linear Attention and Delta Rule Attention using flash-linear-attention.
+- **Support for GLA and Delta Rule**: Includes implementations of Gated Linear Attention and Delta Rule Attention.
 - **Modular Design**: Easily extend or customize operators and integration strategies.
-- **Typed Configuration**: Uses Pydantic for strict and clear configuration management.
 - **Compatibility**: Designed to integrate with Hugging Face Transformers and similar PyTorch models.
-- **Testing**: Comprehensive Pytest test suite with fixtures ensures reliability.

 ---